 It all depends on your training goal.
 Before we dive into that, here are the pros and cons for either order:

 Swimming before a lift is great because it gives you the opportunity to burn more calories over the course of the weight training session by elevating your heart rate initially.
 This increases your internal temperature and elevates the metabolic demands placed on your body.

-This ensures your heart rate will remain elevated, and thus overall caloric burn will be increased for the entire workout.
+This ensures your heart rate will remain elevated, and thus increasing overall caloric burn for the entire workout.
 The downside is that you’ll be more tired after swimming, and won’t have as much energy to spend on resistance training, which is better for making lasting physique changes.

 Related: 10 Health Benefits of Swimming

 Since the aerobic system is much more efficient in terms of generating ATP, weight training first is great because it allows you to get to the fat burning portion of the workout faster than if you had gone swimming first.

 Focusing the majority of your energy on making improvements in the weight room will result in better strength gains.
 After all the glycogen is depleted in the gym, swimming will result in a much higher percentage of fat burn.

 The downside to this technique is that it can be difficult to work hard at resistance training, and then push yourself through a swimming session immediately after.
 Not to mention you might struggle to lift your arms out of the water and your legs will feel like jelly when you push off the wall.